 a) Contractor shall cover Covered Services furnished through a health care provider pursuant to a referral under contract for directly furnishing an item or service to an American Indian with no cost-sharing as described in the Affordable Care Act Section § 1402(d)(2).

 b) Contractor shall not impose any cost-sharing on such individuals under three hundred (300) percent of federal poverty level (“FPL”) in accordance with the Affordable Care Act § 1401(d)(1).
 The Exchange will have a transparent process to identify Alaskan Natives and American Indians, including a specific identification of those under 300% of FPL so the Contractor has information necessary to comply with Federal law.

-c) Contractor shall provide monthly special enrollment periods for American Indians or Alaskan Natives enrolled through the Exchange.
+c) Contractor shall provide monthly Special Enrollment Periods for American Indians or Alaskan Natives enrolled through the Exchange.

 d) Contractor shall comply with other applicable laws, rules and regulations relating to the provision of Covered Services to American Indians, including, the Indian Health Care Improvement Act Sections 206 (25 U.S.C.
 1621e) and 408 (25 U.S.C.
 1647a).